What Does a Car Accident Attorney Do?

 Trial-Ready Approach

 Texas law imposes a two-year deadline for filing personal injury lawsuits under Tex.
 Civ.
 Prac. & Rem.
 Code § 16.003.
-Missing this statute of limitations eliminates your right to pursue compensation through the courts.
 Prompt legal consultation preserves your options and allows time for thorough investigation before evidence disappears or witnesses relocate.